Alice’s Story: Overcoming Depression

 banner_image

-Now we see how all three levels of Alice's destructive thinking are structured.
+Now we can clearly see how these three levels of Alice’s destructive thinking interconnect.

-It's important to understand that Alice was not born with these beliefs.
-They were established at different times in her life and under various circumstances.
-This means they can and must be changed.
+It’s important to realize that Alice wasn’t born with these beliefs.
+They took root over various stages of her life in different circumstances, which means they can be changed.

-The process of change begins with working on automatic thoughts.
-Once Alice learns to question them and prove their destructiveness, thus reducing their credibility, it is possible to move on to the next layer — intermediate beliefs.
+The work begins with addressing her automatic thoughts.
+Once Alice learns to question and challenge them, weakening their influence, she can move on to her intermediate beliefs.

-By shaking the faith in them, we can reach the core beliefs and change them into more adaptive and beneficial ones.
+By gradually undermining those beliefs, she can then reach her core beliefs and transform them into more helpful, adaptive ones.